henrylawson/henrylawson.net/website/_posts/2015-02-01-book-review-breakthrough-rapid-reading.markdown

 date: 2015-02-01
 ---

-Breakthrough Rapid Reading by Peter Kump was a great read.
-Reading is a skill that if you invest in and learn well, will pay you back many times over.
+Breakthrough Rapid Reading by Peter Kump was a great read. **Reading is a skill that if you invest in and learn well, will pay you back many times over**.
 What I have found most beneficial from investing in my reading is that my massive list of articles and books I'd like to read no longer feel unsurmountable.
 I now have the skills to get through that list in a reasonable time.
 And as